 Africa may not seem like a continent suitable for solos, but this is one country that welcomes internationals with open arms.

-Swaziland is mainly for game parks and culture and the best way to see the country is on a self-drive.
+Swaziland is mainly known for its game parks and culture, and self-driving is the best way to see the country.

-Types of travelers: Maturer travelers from across the globe.
+Types of travelers: Mature travelers from across the globe.

 Thailand

-Completely geared up for the tourist industry, Thailand is incredibly easy to visit with great transport links, stunning accommodation and the guarantee of meeting many other like-minded solos.
+Completely geared up for the tourist industry, Thailand is incredibly easy to visit.
+It has great transport links, stunning accommodation, and the guarantee of meeting many other like-minded solos.

 Types of travelers: A younger crowd on the Andaman Coast.
 Europeans, Australians.